Christophany: Etymology

-The etymology is from the Greek Χριστός (Christos) and the ending "-phany", coming from the Greek verb φαίνειν phainein "bring to light, cause to appear, show."
+The etymology is from Greek Χριστός (Christos) and the ending "-phany", coming from the Greek verb φαίνειν (phainein) "bring to light, cause to appear, show."
 This noun is derived by direct comparison with the term Theophany (Theophaneia).

 Usage

 George Balderston Kidd (1852) popularised the term in relation to the identification of angels in the Old Testament as Christ.

 The term was used by Albert Joseph Edmunds (1857–1941) in relation to the revealing of Christ in Christianity and Buddhism.

 Since the work of James Borland (1978) usage of the term in conservative Christian publications related to Old Testament appearances of Christ has multiplied exponentially.

-Hebrew Bible
+Old Testament

 Certain early Christian writers identified the Angel of the Lord as a pre-incarnate Christ.
 For example, Justin Martyr claimed that the Angel was the Logos.
 He writes that "He who is called God and appeared to the patriarchs is called both Angel and Lord ...The word of God, therefore, recorded by Moses, when referring to Jacob the grandson of Abraham, speaks thus" and that "neither Abraham, nor Isaac, nor Jacob, nor any other man saw the Father ... but saw Him who was according to His will His Son, being God, and the Angel because He ministered to His will".
 Irenaeus also held to this view; he wrote that "when the Son speaks to Moses, He says, 'I have come down to deliver this people'."

 A popular Christian understanding of the relationship between Melchizedek and Jesus is that Melchizedek is an Old Testament Christophany.
 Romanos the Melodist interpreted the figure with whom Abraham spoke in Genesis 18:1–8 as being Christ himself.

-J. Douglas MacMillan suggests that angel with whom Jacob wrestles is a "pre-incarnation appearance of Christ in the form of a man."
+J. Douglas MacMillan suggests the angel with whom Jacob wrestles is a "pre-incarnation appearance of Christ in the form of a man."
+Once the man touches his hip, he's rendered helpless.
+If someone wants to destroy the power of a wrestler, you injure his thigh and he is finished.
+This was narrated in a way to show that you can't get the blessing of God through manipulation.
+You only get God's blessings when you cling to Him in helpless dependance.